isomerpages/moe-lakesidepri/index.md

       title: Announcements and Latest Happenings
       id: announcements
       announcement_items:
+        - title: P6 Education & Career Guidance Talk
+          date: 26 June 2026
+          announcement: Our Primary 6 students gained first-hand insights into a diverse range of professions through engaging conversations with industry professionals.
+The ECG Career Talks inspired them to explore future possibilities and discover the many pathways that lie ahead.
+          link_text: Check more here
+          link_url: /p6-education-career-guidance-talk/
         - title: "A Fathers’ Day Event by PSG: The Great Dads Dash!"
           date: 03 June 2026
           announcement: On Wednesday, 3 June 2026, the Lakeside Primary School Parent